Protecting spreadsheet elements

 You can also use the Go To command to quickly select all of the graphic objects in a spreadsheet.
 On the Home tab, in the Editing group, click Find & Select, and then click Go To:

 In the Go To dialog box, click Special...:

 3.2.
 On the Format tab, in the Size group, click the Dialog Box Launcher next to Size.

 3.3.
 On the Format Picture pane, in the Properties group, clear the Locked checkbox, and if present, clear the Lock text checkbox:

 Note: You don't need to unlock buttons or controls for users to be able to click and use them.
 You can unlock embedded charts, text boxes, and other objects created with the drawing tools that you want users to be able to modify.

-Note: Password is optional.
+Note: The password is optional.
 If you don't supply a password, then any user can unprotect the sheet and change the protected elements.
-Make sure that you choose a password that is easy to remember, because if you lose the password, you cannot gain access to the protected elements on the spreadsheet.
+Make sure that you choose a password that is easy to remember because if you lose the password, you cannot gain access to the protected elements on the spreadsheet.